maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ### Study 1 - for-in (iterator)

 The real Pythonic way to do this is the for-in loop.
-The for loop uses the iterator.
+The for-in loop uses the iterator.

 ```python
 iterable = Perm(4)